Book Appointment Now

 How Can You Minimize Risks When Getting Dental Work Abroad?

-- Choose a JCI-accredited facility: Hospital Punta Pacifica is the gold standard for safety in Panama.
-JCI covers infection control, fire safety, and emergency protocols.
+- Choose a JCI-accredited setting: Hospital Punta Pacifica covers infection control, fire safety, and emergency protocols.
 Read our guide on Panama’s safety for medical tourism.

-- Verify dentist credentials: Check registration with the Technical Health Council (Consejo Tecnico de Salud).
-Look for AACD or ICOI membership.
+- Verify dentist credentials: Check registration with the Technical Health Council and look for AACD or ICOI membership.

 - Use globally recognized implant brands: Straumann and Nobel Biocare implants can be serviced by any US dentist.
-Avoid clinics that use unknown brands.
+Avoid unknown brands.

-- Request an implant passport: Get the serial number and lot number of your implant.
-This ensures future compatibility.
+- Request an implant passport: Get the serial and lot number of your implant for future compatibility.

-How Does Panama Stack Up Against Mexico, Colombia, and Costa Rica?
+How Does Panama Compare to Mexico, Colombia, and Costa Rica?

-Panama offers the best safety profile and most convenient currency for US patients:
+Panama offers the best safety profile and the simplest currency for US patients:

 | Feature | Panama | Mexico | Colombia | Costa Rica |